 More Christmas ideas

-I’ve joined forces with some other wonderful bloggers to bring you more great Christmas ideas:
+I’ve joined up with some other wonderful bloggers to bring you more great Christmas ideas:

 - 65 Stocking Stuffers for a Teen Guy – Do you have a teen guy on your list and you just can’t think what to buy for him this year?
 Well Mitzi comes to your rescue with no less than 65 stocking stuffer ideas!